CONTACT US

 Charging less than the RRP:

 As stated, a manufacturer doesn’t have legal rights to stipulate exactly what a reseller charges for a certain item.
-Thanks to this, you’re eligible to charge a slightly lower price than the RRP price.
+Thanks to this, you’re eligible to charge a slightly lower price than the Recommended Retail Price.
 This makes good business sense when you’re trying to attract buyers or if you’re trying to get rid of excess stock.

 Using the Recommended Retail Price as a Starting Point